abuseofnotation/category-theory-illustrated/proposal.md

 Verbosity of language
 ---

-Leaving the diagrams aside, the descriptions in CTI are much more verbose than equivalent descriptions in other books.
+Leaving the diagrams aside, we can see that the descriptions in CTI are much more verbose than equivalent descriptions in other books.
 This is clearly visible in the excerpts attached: although the authors of the books that I am reviewing have quite different styles of presentation, they both move much faster with the exposition, which would be OK for readers who have prior experience with math and computer science, but would be very hard to follow by lay people (I know that from my own experience).

-In CTI, I try above all to keep a really slow pace and be gentle in my exposition, taking the time to stress out the important parts of the descriptions and the places where misunderstanding might occur, such as the fact that the term "object" has entirely different meanings in computer science and in category theory.
+In CTI, I try above all to be gentle in my exposition, taking the time to stress out the important parts of the descriptions and the places where misunderstanding might occur, such as the fact that the term "object" has entirely different meanings in computer science and in category theory.

 Chapter on logic
 ---

 Category theory is deeply bound with mathematical logic.
-Although the connection is mentioned in many books, it isn't fully examined by any introductory texts on category theory that I have seen.
+But although the connection is mentioned in many books, it isn't fully examined by any introductory texts on category theory that I have seen.

 CTI has a dedicated chapter on logic (the longest one in the book), which introduces the connection and makes use of it to give context to some categorical phenomena, such as limits.